 - Noncompliance in the payment of the annual CORES fee

 - Noncompliance in the submission of mandatory information

-A case file is opened upon detection of any noncompliance.
+An investigation is opened upon detection of any noncompliance.
 If the offence is confirmed, the information is forwarded to the competent administrative authority.
-These incidents of noncompliance are considered serious offences under Law 34/1998.
+These incidents of noncompliance are considered serious or very serious offences under Law 34/1998.